MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-using.md

 You can continue to add new services, apps, and policies to extend and augment your restrictions to meet your business needs and protect sensitive data.

-This configuration will help ensure your data remains safe while also avoiding unnecessary restrictions that prevent or restrict users from accessing and sharing non-sensitive items.
+This configuration will help ensure your data remains safe while also avoiding unnecessary restrictions that prevent or restrict users from accessing and sharing nonsensitive items.

 You can also audit, block with override, or block these user upload sensitive items to cloud apps and services through **Sensitive service domains**.